woossi0/suite/docs/usermanual/source/cartography/ysld/tutorial/polygon.rst

 While filters are very useful, the required syntax is quite long, and much of the content is redundant.
 The exact same functionality can be accomplished much more concisely using the :ref:`recode function <cartography.ysld.reference.functions>`.

 #.
-Replace the rules with our origional (before we added the filters):
+Replace the rules with our original (before we added the filters):

    .. code-block:: yaml
       :emphasize-lines: 3-8